-(a) Regulations: The flag section of the flag lot shall meet or exceed the minimum lot area requirements of the Cherokee County Land Development Regulations Ordinance as adopted by Cherokee County.

-- (b) The front yard setback shall be measured from the front of the principal structure on the lot to the property line faced by the principal structure. - (c) The rear setback for a flag lot shall be twenty-five (25) feet. - (d) The driveway section, or pole, of the flag lot shall have a minimum width of twenty-five (25) feet at the point where it adjoins the public right-of-way or road complying with the Cherokee County Roadway specifications set forth in section 13-82 et seq. of the Cherokee County Land Development Regulations. - (e) Access driveways for flag lots shall be a minimum of twenty-five (25) foot in width. - (f) A maximum of two (2) driveway sections, or poles, may intersect at a public right-of-way or other road complying with the Cherokee County roadway specifications as set forth in section 13-82, et seq., of the Cherokee County Land Development Regulations, within one hundred (100) feet of each other. - (g) An access drive with a minimum width of fifty (50) feet shall serve no more than two (2) parcels.
-An access drive with a width of less than fifty (50) feet shall serve no more than one (1) parcel.
+- (a) Regulations: The flag section of the flag lot shall meet or exceed the minimum lot area requirements of the Cherokee County Land Development Regulations Ordinance as adopted by Cherokee County. - (b) The front yard setback shall be measured from the front of the principal structure on the lot to the property line of the flag portion of the lot. - (c) The rear setback for a flag lot shall be twenty-five (25) feet. - (d) The driveway section, or pole, of the flag lot shall have a minimum width of fifty (50) feet at the point where it adjoins the public right-of-way or road complying with the Cherokee County Roadway specifications set forth in section 13-82 et seq. of the Cherokee County Land Development Regulations. - (e) A maximum of two (2) driveway sections, or poles, may intersect at a public right-of-way or other road complying with the Cherokee County roadway specifications as set forth in section 13-82, et seq., of the Cherokee County Land Development Regulations, within four hundred (400) feet of each other.